-The method of driving new users to a mobile app business through marketing activity
+User acquisition is the method of driving new users to a mobile app through marketing activity.

 What is user acquisition?